 A typical patient remembers less than half of what their doctor tells them, especially when communicating treatment procedures.
 Try to avoid technical terms and industry jargon.
-The objective of patient communication is to express rather than impress and invite participation.
+The objective of patient communication is to express (and invite participation) rather than impress (and shut patients down).

-You need to be aware of the fact that people don’t normally acknowledge something that they don’t understand.
-This holds true when explaining treatment plans to your patient who then hesitates to ask questions.
-The last thing you want is for your patients to zone out and drag their feet during case acceptance.
+You need to be aware of the fact that people don’t usually acknowledge something that they don’t understand.
+This holds true when explaining treatment plans to your patient, who hesitates to ask questions.
+The last thing you want is your patients to zone out and drag their feet during case acceptance.

 Avoid Surprises When You Discuss Money

 Oral health is your number one priority when treating patients.
 On the other hand, this might not always be your patient’s first priority.
-While medical health is normally considered to be a top priority when it comes to dental procedures your patients might consider their finances first.
+While medical health is normally considered a top priority for dental procedures, your patients might consider their finances first.